connexcs/docs/calling-card.md

 ![alt text][cc-9]

 You can set the list of columns that needs to be shown on the grid.
-Moreover, each column is also sort able and can be hidden, as shown in the image below.
+Moreover, each column can be sorted and can be hidden, as shown in the image below.

 ![alt text][cc-10]

 ## Manage SIP Devices

-To manage SIP devices, following actions can be performed.
+To manage SIP devices, the following actions can be performed.
 a)	Add a device
 b)	View and edit a device
 c)	Delete a device